Community Health Programs

 Health at School

-Health at School assists schools in Oklahoma City and Oklahoma County create and maintain a healthier school environment.
-The Health at School team is made up of health promotion specialists, registered nurses, and social workers.
+Health at School assists schools in Oklahoma City and Oklahoma County create and maintain healthier school environments.
+The Health at School team is made up of health promotion specialists, community health workers, and social services specialists.
 Learn More

 My Heart is a program aimed at reducing cardiovascular disease in Oklahoma City and Oklahoma County.
 Learn More